 A service organization that is a subsidiary of the International Kiwanis Club.
 We serve our school, community and country through our time and effort.
 Who can join?
-Anyone at the beginning of each school year.
+Anyone

 Knights Vs Cancer, Sue Moon

 Our mission is to raise funds and awareness for the fight against cancer.
 We sponsor numerous events for the cause.
 In May, we have a festival for the entire community to join the fight.
 Who can join?
 Anyone